MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

   > [!NOTE]
   > If you haven’t set up [Windows Hello for Business Hybrid](/windows/security/identity-protection/hello-for-business/hello-identity-verification#hybrid-deployments), you might be prompted on Windows Hello logons to enter passwords to access on-premises resources.
 To continue testing single sign on access you can configure Windows Hello for Business Hybrid or logon to the device with username and password rather than Windows Hello.
 To do so, select the key shaped icon on the logon screen.

-## Phase 3 – Secure your cloud native Windows endpoint
+## Phase 3 – Secure your cloud-native Windows endpoint

 :::image type="content" source="./media/cloud-native-windows-endpoints/phase-3.png" alt-text="Phase 3.":::